Portrait of A Mother

 One of the most interesting stories involving her was my school friend how after doing some mischief and running away from his house would take refuge in our house as his aunt was the only Saviour for him.Once during such a day out to escape punishment from his father, my father’s colleague and a renowned English professor whom we called uncle, he could realize that his father was on the scent of his tricks and before my mother could provide him necessary shelter uncle had appeared infuriated at the sight of such extreme indulgence.
 When he was at the point of bursting out in anger my mother came out along with my friend and retorted “ look, if you cannot control him let him reside with me and I shall show you what he is worth”.
 My uncle was totally mesmerized by her firm stand and charming personality.
 He mellowed and stopped chiding and my friend in turn suddenly changed himself totally to ensure that his Saviour’s words were kept and his father was given due respect by becoming an engineer of repute.

-With such qualities my mother soon became the role model of our town.
+With such qualities my mother soon became an ideal house wife of our town.
 But though she tried her best to protect us from all evils she could not shield my father and became a widow very early.
 Such a tragic incident plunged her initially into helplessness and distress.
 But taking the arduous task of establishing her sons in her stride she then became a complete courageous woman and began to accomplish the jobs she had never dreamt even.
-Spurning the offer from the local well wishers to help financially she showed her mettle to bring up the kids independently with a firm resolution and merit scholarships won by her sons helped her in her endeavor.
+Spurning the offer from the local well wishers to help financially she showed her mettle to bring up the kids independently with a firm resolution and merit scholarships won by her sons helped her in her endeavour.
 She was found to brush up her knowledge in Bengali, Maths and English to assist them in their studies and her hold over Sanskrit was such that she could draw admiration for her son by her unique teaching process.
 That I can weave a few sentences in simple English is due to her who initiated us to an English newspaper and various books at a very early age.

 We have seen her putting on only few ordinary sarees during such an ordeal and she steadfastly adhered to the rituals and practices of the widows then declining comforts and healthy diets.
 Such a sacrifice and meaningless self mortification took a heavy toll on her.
-And as soon as we had completed our studies and begun to enter service life she contracted a number of ailments .
+And as soon as we completed our studies and began to enter service life she had already contracted a number of ailments .
 There is an adage that those whom the gods love die young.
 She passed away in her sleep at the age of only 47 years without giving us the scope to attend in the same manner she did throughout her life.

 If you have enjoyed reading this article and would like to read any more of my hubs, please click on the link below-